sagizty/sagizty/README.md

 - 📫 email me at: zhangtianyi@buaa.edu.cn

-- 🔭 I’m currently working on Computational Pathology
+- 🔭 I’m currently working on Computational Pathology, with:
+- (1) Zhanglab at Beijing Advanced Innovation Center for Biomedical Engineering, School of Biological Science and Medical Engineering, Beihang University, China
+- (2) CVPD group at A*Star BII, Singapore

 - 🌱 To view videos I made about my research and the courses I tought: https://space.bilibili.com/64952151?spm_id_from=333.1007.0.0